laminas/laminas-servicemanager/docs/book/ahead-of-time-factories.md

 When the project is executed having all the files in-place, the generated factory classes are picked up instead of the `ReflectionBasedAbstractFactory` and thus, no additional runtime side-effects based on `Reflection` will occur.

+Ensure that both `<target for generated factory config>` file and the directory (including sub-directories and files) configured within `ConfigProvider::CONFIGURATION_KEY_FACTORY_TARGET_PATH`` is being picked up when generating the artifact which is deployed to production.

 ## Project Setup

 The project needs some additional configuration so that the generated factories are properly detected and registered.